netreconlab/ParseCareKit/README.md

 **Use at your own risk.
 There is no promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**

 This framework is an API to synchronize [CareKit](https://github.com/carekit-apple/CareKit) 2.0+ data with [parse-server](https://github.com/parse-community/parse-server).
+The learn more about how to use ParseCareKit look at the [API documentation](https://netreconlab.github.io/ParseCareKit/api/)

 For the backend, it is suggested to use [parse-hipaa](https://github.com/netreconlab/parse-hipaa) which is an out-of-the-box HIPAA compliant Parse/[Postgres](https://www.postgresql.org) or Parse/[Mongo](https://www.mongodb.com) server that comes with [Parse Dashboard](https://github.com/parse-community/parse-dashboard).
 Since [parse-hipaa](https://github.com/netreconlab/parse-hipaa) is a pare-server, it can be used for [iOS](https://docs.parseplatform.org/ios/guide/), [Android](https://docs.parseplatform.org/android/guide/), and web based apps.
 API's such as [GraphQL](https://docs.parseplatform.org/graphql/guide/), [REST](https://docs.parseplatform.org/rest/guide/), and [JS](https://docs.parseplatform.org/js/guide/) are also enabled in parse-hipaa and can be accessed directly or tested via the "API Console" in parse-dashboard.
 See the [Parse SDK documentation](https://parseplatform.org/#sdks) for details.
 These docker images include the necessary database auditing and logging for HIPAA compliance.